jakebailey/talk-ts-congress-2023/slides.md

 ##

-- Our old build was handled `gulp`; had gotten somewhat convoluted.
+- Our old build was handled `gulp`; had gotten somewhat convoluted
 - With modules, the build steps are quite different!
-- Build completely replaced, reimplemented in an entirely new task runner.
+- Build completely replaced, reimplemented in an entirely new task runner
   - Plain JS functions with an explicit dependency graph, as parallel as possible.
-- It's called `hereby`, don't use it, thanks.
+- It's called `hereby`, don't use it, thanks

 ```ts
 export const buildSrc = task({